url-kaist/patchwork-plusplus-ros/README.md

 # patchwork-plusplus-ros

-This is ROS package of Patchwork++, which is a fast and robust ground segmentation method.
+This is ROS package of Patchwork++ (@ IROS'22), which is a fast and robust ground segmentation method.

 <p align="center"><img src=pictures/patchwork++.gif alt="animated" /></p>